Deltares/imod-python/README.rst

 * `iMOD-WQ`_, which integrates SEAWAT (density-dependent
   groundwater flow) and MT3DMS (multi-species reactive transport calculations)

-Development currently focuses on supporting more Modflow 6 functionalities. iMOD-WQ has been sunset and will no longer be developed.
+Development currently focuses on supporting more MODFLOW 6 functionalities. iMOD-WQ has been sunset and will no longer be developed.

 Why ``imod``?